putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 The trooper stared back for a long pause.
 He backed away and raised his hands in supplication.
 "No, no. I'm sorry.
 I didn't know.
 I won't ...
 I won't ..."
 He stumbled over a log and went down, still apologizing.

-The creature dropped its armload of sticks with a crash and ran toward its fallen comrade, a sorrowful shriek piercing the quiet and drowing out the trooper's entreaties.
+The creature dropped its armload of sticks with a crash and ran toward its fallen comrade, a sorrowful shriek piercing the quiet and drowning out the trooper's entreaties.
 The creature buried its head into the other's crumpled body.

 The trooper was finally back on his feet.
 "No, no, no. It's OK." he mumbled before turning to run into the woods.